-Electroforming, has been used to create exact metal replicas of various shapes and textures since 1838.
-It is an electroplating technology where a thick metal layer is deposited onto a mandrel, or original to be replicated, and is then separated from it.
+Electroforming has been used to create exact metal replicas of various shapes and textures since 1838.
+It is an electroplating technology, in which a thick metal layer is deposited onto a mandrel, or original to be replicated, and is subsequently separated from it.
 The part thus obtained is called an electroform.
-The main advantage of electroforming is that it is an atomic scale process assuring replication fidelity that is unmatched by any other technology.
+The main advantage of electroforming lies in the process's atomic nature, assuring replication fidelity unmatched by any other technology.

-NiCoForm addressed these two limitations of electroforming at the same time when we developed a new family of high strength electroformable Nickel-Cobalt alloys, NiColoy®.
+NiCoForm addressed these two limitations of electroforming at the same time by developing a new family of high strength electroformable Nickel-Cobalt alloys, NiColoy®.
 NiColoy® has mechanical properties that match the best modern engineering metals and can be electroformed stress-free to the near-net shape of the desired object.
 Virtually eliminating post-machining, the use of this proprietary alloy is for the first time transforming electroforming into a cost-effective manufacturing method for a wide range of engineering applications.

 To provide feedback on our web site, please click here

 NiCoForm, Inc. 72 Cascade Dr. Rochester, NY 14614 ITAR Registered toll free : 877-NICOLOY (642-6569) | phone : 585-454-5530 | fax : 585-454-5167 | | sitemap